HilaryKoerner/SQL-Employee-Demographic-Analysis/README.md

 I then imported the six tables into SQL.
 In SQL I made adjustments and cleaned the code from QDBD before importing my cvs files to create the tables.

-Data Analysis: Once the cvs files were imported, I joined various tables to analyse the data.
+Data Analysis: Once the cvs files were imported, I joined various tables to analyze the data.

 To create visual analyses, I used sqlalchemy to read the tables into jupyter notebook.